 Yeung, S. K., Feldman, G., & Chandrashekar, P. (2021).
 Action-inaction asymmetries: Contrasting classic action-inaction biases.
 [Work in Preparation]

 Leung*, J. S. Y., Yeung*, S. K., Geiger*, S., Doshi*, M., Kim*, G., Ng*, W. T., Xiao*, Q., & Feldman*^, G. (2021).
-Revisiting Hardisty et al. (2010) attribute framing as tax or offset in environmental decisions among Republicans, Independents, and Democrats, with extensions on perceived consequences of climate change and self-efficacy in remedying climate change.
+Attribute framing of environmental costs: Replication of Hardisty and colleagues’ (2010) study on the moderating role of political affiliation in environmental decisions, with extensions on self-efficacy and perceived consequences of climate change.
 [Work in Preparation]

 Kovacs, M., Szekely, Z., Aczel, B., Pennington, C., Yeung, S. K., Alzahawi, S., Spitzer, L., van den Akker, O., Feldman, G., Evans, T., & van ‘t Veer, A. E. (2021).
 Post-registration: Recording deviations from pre-registration.
 [Work in Preparation]